DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/scholarships-and-bursaries.md

 Scholarships are provided by charitable organisations with a passion for their subject area.

-They offer more than just financial financial benefits, including:
+They offer more than just financial benefits, including:

-* access to subject specialist events and webinars
+* subject specialist events and webinars
 * online and face-to-face workshops across the country
 * mentoring and coaching
 * a community of ex-scholars, teachers and subject leaders
 * access to classroom resources
-* CPD and networking events during your teacher training and beyond
+* networking events during your teacher training and beyond

 #### How to apply